 Clicking on a country will reveal links that can be clicked for more details.
 Doing so will switch the view to the details table, where further selections can be made.

 Use drop-downs to limit the data by “region”, “income level” or change “year”; by “bilateral vs. multilateral”, “departmental sources, or specific initiatives (where relevant)”.

 Multiple countries can be selected at one time for comparison (no more than two at a time are recommended).
 Hold down Control + right clikc.
 Click again to deselect.
 Refresh browser or click “Reset” at the bottom of the dashboard to reset the view.
 At any point, to go back, click “Undo” at the bottom of the dashboard.

 Data is sourced from CIDA Statistical Report on International Assistance.
 OECD-DAC country, regional and income classification coding is applied.
 MS Excel version of the data can be downloaded below.

 Data is reported on “gross” basis (i.e. loan repayments, which entail negative transactions, are excluded).
 In order to simplify interpretation calendar years are used, but the data is on a fiscal year basis (i.e. 2001 is 2000-01 and so on).

 There may be slight differences between this data and data from the OECD-DAC.
 This is for two reasons: fiscal year (as opposed to calendar year) is used here, and Canadian dollar (as opposed to US dollar) is the currency unit.

-Note: this data was last updated in May 2015. an updated version of the spreadsheet comprising 2014 data will be posted shortly.
-In the meantime data can be freely extracted from the above dashboard using the “download” options.
+Note: this data was last updated in May 2016.
+Data can be freely extracted from the above dashboard using the “download” options.

 This data is part of ongoing research at the Canadian International Development Platform.
 Comment here, or using the contact form.